-As a Property Care Association certified surveyor I am able to identify the cause and, if needed, give a schedule of works that will allow you to get identical quotes from contractors.
+As a certified surveyor in remedial treatments I am able to identify the cause and, if needed, give a schedule of works that will allow you to get identical quotes from contractors.
 This means that there will not be any need to work out what each contractor is quoting for, and what cost is associated with which treatment.

 With many years experience within the industry we are able to offer surveys based on an expert view, not based on profit margins or poor diagnosis.
 This means that, whilst the survey is an upfront cost, the savings that can be made on the works will greatly outweigh the cost of the report in most cases.

-What this means is that we are certified to undertake surveys that will satisfy the Mortgage lenders but also give home owners the peace of mind that an expert has investigated and diagnosed the problem without the need to sell a product to cover costs.
+What this means is that we are to give home owners the peace of mind that an expert has investigated and diagnosed the problem without the need to sell a product to cover costs.